 As funny and poignant as its predecessor, Persepolis 2 is another clear-eyed and searing condemnation of the human cost of fundamentalism.
 In its depiction of the struggles of growing up—here compounded by Marjane’s status as an outsider both abroad and at home—it is raw, honest, and incredibly illuminating.

-MARJANE SATRAPI was born in Rasht, Iran.
-She now lives in Paris, where she is a regular contributor to magazines and newspapers throughout the world, including The New Yorker and The New York Times.
-She is the author of Persepolis, Persepolis… More about Marjane Satrapi
+Marjane Satrapi was born in Rasht, Iran.
+She now lives in Paris, where she is a regular contributor to magazines and newspapers throughout the world, including the New Yorker and the New York Times.
+She is the author of Persepolis, Persepolis 2, Embroideries, Chicken with Plums, and… More about Marjane Satrapi

 Published by Pantheon Oct 25, 2005| ISBN 9780375423963